Skip to content

 Do I need CARB compliance?

 If you live in California or plan to purchase a generator in California, yes.
 CARB (California Air Resources Board) compliance is legally required for generators sold in the state.
 On this list, the Cummins Onan P2500i, DuroMax XP2300iH, Westinghouse iGen2550c, and Champion 201323 are CARB compliant.
-The WEN 56235i, Genmax GM2200i, and Westinghouse iGen2800DFc are EPA-only and cannot be legally sold in California.
+The WEN models, Genmax GM2200i, and Westinghouse iGen2800DFc are EPA-only and cannot be legally sold in California.
 If you live outside California, CARB compliance is not required but indicates the generator meets stricter emissions standards.